MarcPickel/MarcPickel/README.md

 I'm interested in providing real solutions for hard-working people. 🛠️ I grew up in an entrepreneurial family and worked alongside blue-collar men and women every day who poured out their heart and soul through blood, sweat, and tears to bring home that hard-earned paycheck for their families.
 I've worked in Search Engine Optimization 🌟 and as an Apprentice Electrician ⚡, Mower 🌱, Park Technician 🌳, etc.

 Natural languages have always fascinated me.
 Naturally, computer languages were next in my linguistic fascination.
-Now, I'm honing them to provide the best service possible for the best people.
+Now, I'm honing them to provide the best service possible and constantly learning to achieve excellence ad Maiorem Dei Gloriam.

 - Work
   - 🔭 I'm currently looking for work as a Full-Stack Developer